SpaDA: A Spatial Dataflow Architecture Programming Language: Stencil DSL Frontend

 \section{Stencil DSL Frontend}

-SPADA serves as both a programming language and a compiler intermediate representation.
-We demonstrate the latter by implementing a complete compilation pipeline from GT4Py, a production stencil DSL used for weather and climate modeling, to executable code on the Cerebras WSE.

-GT4Py~\cite{DBLP:journals/corr/abs-2311-08322,DBLP:conf/sc/BenNunGDWDDEGMTWFSH22} is a production embedded Python DSL used by CSCS and MeteoSwiss for weather forecasting.
+To further boost developer productivity, we demonstrate how SpaDA can serve as an intermediate representation for GT4Py~\cite{DBLP:journals/corr/abs-2311-08322,DBLP:conf/sc/BenNunGDWDDEGMTWFSH22} .
+GT4Py is a production embedded Python DSL used by CSCS and MeteoSwiss for weather forecasting.
 It allows domain scientists to express stencil computations using intuitive syntax. \Cref{alg:laplace-gt4py} shows a Laplacian in GT4Py:

 This specification abstracts away data distribution, communication patterns, and synchronization.
-Direct lowering to SPADA is challenging because GT4Py's domain-specific semantics (iteration intervals, vertical strategies, boundary conditions) don't map cleanly to SPADA's explicit PE-level programming model.
+Direct lowering to SpaDA is challenging because GT4Py's domain-specific semantics (iteration intervals, vertical strategies, boundary conditions) don't map cleanly to SpaDA's explicit PE-level programming model.

 We introduce a \emph{Stencil IR} that captures: (1) which field accesses require inter-PE communication versus local computation, (2) what halo regions boundary PEs need to satisfy neighbor dependencies, and (3) the data types and iteration domains for all operations.
 This intermediate representation decouples high-level stencil semantics from spatial code generation, enabling reuse across multiple stencil frontends and architecture-independent optimizations.